John Ulric Nef (chemist): Life

 His parents emigrated from Switzerland to the United States, where Nef studied chemistry at Harvard University until 1884.
-Upon graduation, he joined Adolf von Baeyer at the University of Munich, where he received his Ph.D. in 1887.
+Upon graduation, he joined Adolf von Baeyer at the Ludwig-Maximilians-Universität München, where he received his Ph.D. in 1887.

-He was a professor at Purdue University from 1887 till 1889 and at Clark University from 1889 till 1892.
-In 1892 Nef joined the newly formed University of Chicago as professor of chemistry, where he spent the rest of his academic career.
+He was a professor at Purdue University from 1887 till 1889 and at Clark University from 1889 until 1892.
+In 1892, Nef joined the newly formed University of Chicago as professor of chemistry, where he spent the rest of his academic career.
 He died in Carmel-by-the-Sea, California on August 13, 1915.

 His son John Ulric Nef (1899–1988) became a professor of economic history and published several books.

 Work

 The discovery of the Nef reaction and the papers about divalent carbon (carbenes) were his major achievements.